 Another easy way people would fool with rapping was for the medium to place their thumbs close together so that one nail is on top of the other.
 When the thumbs are pressed hard on the table, if a nail was to slip up or down, it would sound like a distinct rap coming from the top of the table.
 Other mediums would slide their knee up and down against the leg of the table.
 Some female mediums would fasten blocks of wood to their knee under their skirt and bang their knee sideways on the leg of the table hitting the wood onto the leg of the table.
 They also used the heel of their shoe to hit the table as well.
 While these were very simple ways to reproduce a rapping noise, some concocted actual devices to help them create a 'rapping noise'.

-These are only scratching the surface of some the techniques spiritualist mediums used.
-In the next installment, we will look at table levitation.
+These are only scratching the surface of some of the techniques spiritualist mediums used.
+In the next instalment, we will look at table levitation.
 It can be much simpler than you think!
-In the mean time, what other noises do you think could explain 'rapping'?
+In the meantime, what other noises do you think could explain 'rapping'?

 Article Source: A Spirit Among Magicians by Harry Houdini